SmartManMa/learnGit/readme.txt

+Git is a distributed version control system
+Git is a distributed version control system
+Git is a distributed version control system
 Git is a distributed version control system git is free software under the GPL git is free software under the GPL git is free software under the GPL